 - You missed a payment because of a financial hardship, like the loss of a job or a divorce.

 - You missed a payment because of an emergency, like a medical crisis that put you or a loved one in the hospital.

 - Your payment didn’t go through because of a technical glitch, like autopay not working correctly.

 - You moved and didn’t receive the bill at your new address.

 You can send a goodwill letter via snail mail or email to the customer support department at your creditor or collection agency.
 You can find example letters, including some real ones that were successful, on the myFICO message boards.

 Most advice out there suggests personalizing your letter, being sincere and polite, and showing gratitude for your business relationship.
 Conventional wisdom suggests you should also …

-- Mention how it is negatively impacting you, like if it’s hindering your ability to qualify for a mortgage
+- Mention how it’s negatively affecting you, like if it’s hindering your ability to qualify for a mortgage.

-- Ask them for a “goodwill adjustment” to have it removed
+- Ask for a “goodwill adjustment” to have it removed.

 If you have any supporting evidence, such as hospital bills that show you had a medical emergency, you can include copies along with your letter to bolster your case.